mcleod-ideafix/divtiesus/README.md

 # DivTIESUS
 DivTIESUS is a SD/MMC card interface for the ZX Spectrum.
 First designed by Mario Pratto as DivMMC, DivTIESUS is an independent design, compatible with the I/O ports and mapper used both in DivIDE and DivMMC, but adding more features.

 There is a larger version of DivTIESUS, nicknamed "Pijus Magnificus" edition.
-This one is the "Tiesus del tó" version, which I have released for the community, so anyone can build their own interface.
+This one is the "Tiesus del tó" version, which I have released for the community, so anyone can build his/her own interface.

 # Features
 - DivMMC compatible interface with 8 KiB of EEPROM and 512 KiB of RAM.
 Standard utils for EEPROM flashing, as provided by the ESXDOS team, are compatible with DivTIESUS.